ybmirz/Notes/BSc Notes/Semester 4/AI Methods/Heuristics.md

-- Heurisitic search are searches that have *heuristic* characteristics in finding the solution.
+- Heursitic search are searches that have *heuristic* characteristics in finding the solution.
 - It is a *search algorithm*
 	- Figuring out how to get into a search function